tgogos/quotes/README.md

 # quotes

+> *"Being the smartest person in the room is not enough if you don’t have the capacity to work with people who are in that room with you.
+When you work with and through communities of contributors as Red Hat does, where you can’t order anyone to do anything for you, your ability to listen, process, and not take everything personally becomes incredibly valuable."* <br> -Jim Whitehurst /The Open Organization

 > *"Good design accelerates the adoption of new ideas."* <br> -Yves Behar

 > *"There are only two hard problems in Computer Science: cache invalidation and naming things"* <br> -Phil Karlton